return42/sphkerneldoc/linux_src_doc/security/apparmor/policy_c.rst

 -----------

-unpack and replace a profile on the profile list and uses of that profile by any aa_task_ctx.
+unpack and replace a profile on the profile list and uses of that profile by any task creds via invalidating the old version of the profile, which tasks will notice to update their own cred.
 If the profile does not exist on the profile list it is added.

 .. _`aa_replace_profiles.return`: